Welcome to today's edition of the Rush 24-7 podcast.

 Because that was a smart move.

-I mean, if he goes over there and starts negotiating with all those people with the Chicoms and whoever else he was going to meet with and refuses to negotiate with the Republicans.
+I mean, if he goes over there and starts negotiating with all those people at the Chikoms and whoever else he was going to meet with and refuses to negotiate with the Republicans, I mean, don't forget, this is a guy that was elected because he was going to end all of this, folks.

-Dingy Harry apologized for his nasty tone on the Senate floor.
+But I'm telling you, Denji Harry apologized for his nasty tone on the Senate floor.

-As he opened a chamber saying he and his colleagues have simply gotten too personal and nasty in their floor debates.
+Harry Reid delivered a striking meacopa on the Senate floor today as he opened a chamber saying he and his colleagues have simply gotten too personal and nasty in their floor debates.

-I don't think he apologized for not caring about the di the lives of kids with cancer.
+I don't think he apologized for not caring about the lives of kids with cancer, but I'm telling you that you don't see this.

 I'm telling you, it's coming back to bite them.

-And don't don't forget, folks, it's crucially important.
+And don't forget, folks, it's crucially important.

 Barack Obama was elected because he was going to end all of this.